Psychoanalytic Psychiatrists in Marin County, CA

 I am especially interested in working with people who see healing their wounds and problems as only one part of an ongoing effort to develop themselves as far as possible.
 This effort includes development beyond the personal into familial, community, global, and spiritual realms.
 Seeking to promote this perspective I am the senior editor of Textbook of Transpersonal Psychiatry and Psychology for which we won the Will Solimene Award for Excellence in Medical Communication.
 This perspective also values learning the accumulated knowledge of other cultures.

-Dr. Nayyar is a Board-Certified Psychiatrist who prides herself on being compassionate, empathetic, easy-going, supportive, and communicative, making sure to always worki in the best interest of the patient.
-Her philosophy brought her to Mindful Health Solutions since we both insist on patient-first care.
+Dr. Nayyar is a Board-Certified Psychiatrist who prides herself on being compassionate, empathetic, supportive, and communicative, making sure to always consider the best interest of the patient.
+Her philosophy brought her to Mindful Health Solutions since for our patient-first care model.
 Determined to help each patient find what works best for them, she offers in-person and telehealth appointments.

 Her specialties include: Medication Management, Psychotherapy, and Transcranial Magnetic Stimulation Therapy (TMS).

-Dr. Nayyar is a Board-Certified Psychiatrist who prides herself on being compassionate, empathetic, easy-going, supportive, and communicative, making sure to always worki in the best interest of the patient.
-Her philosophy brought her to Mindful Health Solutions since we both insist on patient-first care.
+Dr. Nayyar is a Board-Certified Psychiatrist who prides herself on being compassionate, empathetic, supportive, and communicative, making sure to always consider the best interest of the patient.
+Her philosophy brought her to Mindful Health Solutions since for our patient-first care model.
 Determined to help each patient find what works best for them, she offers in-person and telehealth appointments.

 Her specialties include: Medication Management, Psychotherapy, and Transcranial Magnetic Stimulation Therapy (TMS).